raspberryvalley/docker-mkdocs/README.md

 > Please note: We always assume that you run all commands from the directory where your *MkDocs* site is, or will be.
 You can easily confirm you are in the right directory if you see the Yaml file.

+---

+Once you have setup your MkDocs/Docker environment, as described here, you might want to take the next step and automate your site deployment.
+If it's Azure you are targeting, you're in luck; we have a solution and guide for [Deployment of MkDocs to Azure](https://github.com/raspberryvalley/deploy-mkdocs-to-azure)

 ## Building the image

 First, let us prepare our image.